jgraichen/acfs/README.md

 1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`) 3a.
-Add specs for your feature
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. a) Add specs for your feature
-3b.
-Implement your feature
+3. b) Implement your feature
-3c.
-Commit your changes (`git commit -am 'Add some feature'`)
+3. c) Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request